From Survival To Success: Mastering The Art Of Crisis Management In Business

 2. Why is preparedness important for business survival during a crisis?

 Preparedness is crucial for business survival during a crisis because it allows companies to anticipate potential risks, develop response plans, and establish clear communication channels.
-Being prepared enables businesses to respond quickly and effectively, minimizing the impact of the crisis and facilitating a faster recovery.
+Being prepared enables businesses to respond quickly and effectively, minimising the impact of the crisis and facilitating a faster recovery.

 3. How can effective communication help businesses survive a crisis?